 You see when one stitch is on backwards (the little trouble maker) it also makes it's neighbors a little off center as well.

 This is a twisted knit stitch.
-It doesn't even sit properly on the needle because it's twisted.
-And it crosses at the bottom as it goes through the stitch below.
+It doesn't sit properly on the needle because it's twisted.
+And see how it crosses at the bottom as it goes through the stitch below.

 When you knit into a normal stitch the needle will go through the front leg and open up the stitch just like in the photo.
 It will also feel smooth as you knit it.

 When you knit into a twisted stitch it doesn't open but actually crosses at the bottom kind of forming an 'X' like in this picture.

 Whenever I have a stitch that suddenly feels tighter than the rest, I double check to see if it somehow got twisted.